CompBiochBiophLab/sbm-openmm/README.md

 ### Using pip

-Using the correct python 3.6 (or higher) environment use:
+Using the correct python 3.6 (or higher) environment, execute:

 pip install sbmOpenMM